-• Returns: All ADF Super investment options except for Cash delivered broadly median or above median returns when compared with peers.
-Across the 5-year investment horizon, the Aggressive and Income Focussed ADF Super investment options delivered particularly strong returns when compared to peers.
+• Returns: All ADF Super investment options except for MySuper Balanced and Cash delivered above median returns when compared with peers.
+Across the 5-year investment horizon, the Aggressive and Income Focused ADF Super investment options delivered particularly strong returns when compared to peers.
+The MySuper Balanced investment option return outperformed the median for 1-year returns, benefiting from its maturing size and scale that helps to offset product-specific investment option costs.
+It was below peer median returns across the 3-year and 5-year time horizons when the option was growing from a smaller base.